Kayv-cmb/DownsamplingMDAfile/README.md

 pip install scipy
 ```

-You need to add the file MDAIO to the python path
+You need to add the file mdaio to the python path

 ## Running the script
 Directory = Path to file you want to downsample